seatable/seatable-admin-docs/docs/installation-rework/single_node_install.md

 Download the license to the current directory, like it is described in the email you just received.

-!!! success "Three users for two year - just for free."
+!!! success "Three users, two years - for free."

-    You will receive a license for up to three users that is valid for two years.
+    You will receive a license for up to three users which is valid for two years.
     If you like SeaTable and want to buy a bigger license, please [contact us](https://seatable.io/kontakt/?lang=auto).

-### Start the server
+#### 5. Start the server

 Run`tree -a /opt/seatable-compose`, the output should look something like this: